Festivals & Events

 A family affair and rite of passage

 Easily Kyoto's most theatrical parade, this festival is both dynamic and hot.
 The procession begins at dusk, when small torches are lit in front of each house.
-Many homes display their family heirlooms in their windows such as samurai armor.
+Many homes display their family heirlooms—such as samurai armor—in their windows.

 The parade is also considered a rite of passage for youth.
 Originally an event just for boys, girls now participate as well due to the shrinking population of the village.
 Children are first in the procession, holding small torches, followed by teenagers.
-The men of the village are the focus of the parade, carrying huge torches weighing as much as 80 kilograms.
+The men of the village are the focus of the parade, carrying huge torches.

-All involved wear traditional costumes, which are minimal in nature, especially considering the weather and the circumstances: sandals, loincloths, braided rope skirts tied around the waist, and a padded cloth over one shoulder to cushion the torch.
+All involved wear traditional costumes: sandals, loincloths, braided rope skirts tied around the waist, and a padded cloth over one shoulder to cushion the torch.

-A small number of village men carry mikoshi portable shrines up the road to the shrine.
+A small number of village men carry mikoshi portable shrines.
 This is a show of great strength, as the mikoshi are incredibly heavy.

 A huge bonfire

-The parade ends at Yuki-jinja Shrine , where the torches are piled on top of each other to create an enormous bonfire.
+The torches are piled on top of each other to create an enormous bonfire.
 The festivities start at sunset and last until midnight.

 * The information on this page may be subject to change due to COVID-19.